YaasirM/SPACEX_-Falcon_9_Analysis/README.md

 Successful drone ship landings occurred for boosters with payloads ranging from 4000 to 6000 kg, suggesting that such payload sizes are conducive to successful recovery on the drone ship.
 Drone ship landings are more likely when the payload is within this range.
 Therefore, the first stage may have enough fuel to reach the drone ship without the excessive weight from larger payloads.

 ### Question 7
-List the total number of successful and failure mission outcomes
+List the total number of successful and failure mission outcomes.

 ```sql
 SELECT